 The Buenos Aires Museum of Modern Art (Museo de Arte Moderno de Buenos Aires, MAMBA) reopened its doors on July 12, after an 11-month refurbishment that doubled its exhibition space, introduced a café and uplifted its bookstore.
-The MAMBA now has more possibilities, for exhibitions and for exposure, internally and externally as a museum.
-The first exhibition in its new 4000m2 space makes it more than clear: there is no chance of overlooking us.
-Not as a museum, nor for what it stands for: modern art from Buenos Aires, Argentina and Latin America.
+The results of the renovation are clear to see: there are greater possibilities in terms of exposure, both internally, within the museum's walls, and externally, as a museum.
+The first exhibition in its new 4000m2 space makes this more than clear: it says, 'there is no chance of overlooking us.'
+Not as a museum, nor for what MAMBA stands for: modern art from Buenos Aires, Argentina and Latin America.

 The study of the history of art in Europe and the canon derived from it often does not go beyond the continent itself or North America.
 So, in a nod to inclusivity and for a more complete overview, over 500 pieces from both institutions and some private collections are placed next to and opposite one another, showing how the arts transformed comparatively from 1944-1989 in different parts of the globe.

 The dates set a framework for the exhibition, which marks both historical and political moments as well as artistic currents of the period, although they – according to the curators – are not to be regarded chronologically but rather “as an associative narrative.”
 This is pleasant for the eye but less helpful when searching for more coherence in the 16 themes, with titles that vary from ‘Urban Cartographies’ to ‘Alchemy And Colonisation,’ ‘When Pop Goes Critical’ to ‘Examining the Brushstroke: Expressionism Gets Conceptual.’